ucbds-infra/otter-grader/docs/index.rst

     devtools::install_github("ucbds-infra/ottr@stable")

-Installing the Python package will install the ``otter`` binary so that Otter can be called from the command line. **If you are running Otter on Windows,** this binary will not work.
-Instead, call Otter as a Python module: ``python3 -m otter``.
-This will have *the same* commands, arguments, and behaviors as all calls to ``otter`` that are shown in the documentation.
+Installing the Python package will install the ``otter`` binary so that Otter can be called from the command line.
+You can also call Otter as a Python module with ``python3 -m otter``.

 Docker
 ++++++

-Otter uses Docker to create containers in which to run the students' submissions. **Docker and our Docker image are only required if using Otter Grade or Otter Service.** Please make sure that you install Docker and pull our Docker image, which is used to grade the notebooks.
+Otter uses Docker to create containers in which to run the students' submissions. **Docker and our Docker image are only required if using Otter Grade.** Please make sure that you install Docker and pull our Docker image, which is used to grade the notebooks.
 To get the Docker image, run